 There are some common issues that can occur when shipping a buyer’s order.

-If you’ve already sent the buyer’s order, you can mark it as complete and add tracking information, if it’s available.
+If you’ve already sent the buyer’s order, you can complete it and add tracking information, if it’s available.

 If you’re having trouble with a buyer’s shipping address, contact the buyer through Messages to verify the correct information.
 Etsy doesn’t have buyer information that isn’t submitted on an order.